What other names is Honey known by?

 .
 It is also used for diarrhea

-and stomach ulcers caused by infection with Helicobacter pylori
+treatment, and stomach ulcers caused by infection with Helicobacter pylori

 ) bacteria.
 Honey is also used as a source of carbohydrate during vigorous exercise

-Some people apply honey directly to the skin for wound
+Some people apply honey directly to the skin for wound healing, burns

-, and diabetic foot ulcers.
 Topical use of honey has a long history.
 In fact, it is considered one of the oldest known wound dressings.
 Honey was used by the ancient Greek physician Dioscorides in 50 A.D. for sunburn

 and infected wounds